getsolus/solus-site.github.io/content/blog/2018-01-30-upgrades-cleanups-and-optimizations.md

 - Ensured stable device	sorting	in `LdmManager`
 - Allowed distros to disable GLX management with `-Dwith-glx-configuration=false`
 - Bumped the soname for release (ABI compatible)

+## Plasma Early Access ISO

+Peter has just released an Early Access ISO of the Solus Plasma Edition to our [Patrons](https://patreon.com/solus).
+This early access ISO indicates there are some aspects of the experience that are not finalized, may be subject to change, and potentially in need of more extensive testing.
+This ISO will give Patron members the opportunity to provide feedback over the coming weeks and based on that feedback, enable Peter to make further refinements to settings, default applications, and more.

+If you're already a Patron, I welcome you to read the full post made available to you.
+If you're not a Patron already, we welcome you to become one today!

 ## Planned Boot Optimizations